Radiation Safety Glasses: Finding The Best Frame Shape For Your Face

 Of course, to get to that point, you have to make sure that you actually choose glasses that benefit you.
-That means determining your face shape, and finding a frame that is actually designed to be comfortable and stylish for that specific shape.
+That means determining your face shape and finding a frame that is actually designed to be comfortable and stylish for that specific shape.

 Determine Your Face Shape

-Generally speaking, there are five different face shapes; round, oval, square, diamond, and heart shaped.
+Generally speaking, there are five different face shapes; round, oval, square, diamond, and heart-shaped.
 Of course, you can try to look in a mirror to determine how your face is shaped.
 One way to help you determine your face shape is to look at the sides of your face and your jawline.

-Heart: If you have a heart shaped face, your face will be widest at the forehead and then continue to narrow until the jawline.
+Heart: If you have a heart-shaped face, your face will be widest at the forehead and then continue to narrow until the jawline.
 You may even believe that your chin appears to be pointed when you possess this face shape.

-If you possess this shape of head and you are looking for a great pair of radiation safety glasses that will help to balance out your face, while enhancing it at the same time you should consider the Nike Volano Radiation Glasses.
+If you possess this shape of the head and you are looking for a great pair of radiation safety glasses that will help to balance out your face, while enhancing it at the same time you should consider the Nike Volano Radiation Glasses.
 You are able to pull off a larger shaped glasses, and these are just that.

 Oval: One way to find out whether you have an oval-shaped face is to look for hints that it is longer than it is wide.
 Usually, the face is also slightly wider at the top and tapers ever so slightly down the face to the chin.